 Congratulations on taking the next great step in your life by pursuing a graduate degree to continue the cultivation of your mind.
 Traditionally, fall season is when thousands of students in your state and across the United States apply for a graduate program to begin in the following year.
 You are now part of an exciting cohort of people hoping to be better thinkers and critical actors of our society.
-Detailed in the following paragraphs are important points to consider and recommended actions to undertake.
+Detailed in the following paragraphs are important points to consider and suggested actions to undertake.

 Selecting Professors to Write Letters of Recommendation